hamed-shirbandi/HiGolang/README.md

 # Start lerning!
 I've just like to make it easy to myself, I've been in love with C# my whole life so it is my main solution for real life of programing.
 But I'm so passionate to develope some real-world applications with GoLang soon.

-I start learning with 2 main resources to learn basic things and after that I will try advance topics by new resources.
+I start learning with 2 main resources to learn basic things and after that I will try advanced topics by new resources.

 <a href="golang.org/doc">golang.org/doc</a> and <a href="geeksforgeeks.org/golang">geeksforgeeks.org/golang</a>